 Perhaps most disturbing is that the Project plans placed in front of City decision makers appear to omit the actual design of the LADOT parking garage in the center of the Project site.
 For more than a year, LADOT and other City officials have discussed the installation of an automated double stacked hydraulic parking system in the East Site Public Parking Garage.
 The details of this system have not been disclosed to the public or City decision makers.
 Instead, false and incomplete versions of the Project have been released to the public.
 The use of such plans will presumably later lead to a substitution of the actual project plans, evading any public review.
 The use of inaccurate and incomplete plans for project land use entitlements is a failure to proceed in accordance with law.
+If the Commission is interested in seeing the actual plans in fulfillment of its oversight duties, it will not find the full project plans for the garage in its files.

-8. The Failure To Publicly Disclose The Use Of Automatic Stacking Systems On The Roof Of The East Site Parking Garage And The Residential Building Plans With Solar Panel Fixures Obscures The Fact That Large Portions Of The Project Cannot Comply With the 35 Foot Height Limit.
+8. The Failure To Publicly Disclose The Use Of Automatic Stacking Systems On The Roof Of The East Site Parking Garage And The Residential Building Plans With Solar Panel Fixtures Obscures The Fact That Large Portions Of The Project Cannot Comply With the 35 Foot Height Limit.

 The Project building height is limited to 35 feet.
 The design plans depict the structure itself at the 35-foot height limit.
 However, the affixing of a mass of automated hydraulic double stacked parking systems and shading them with even taller solar panel structures on the roof, strongly suggests that the building and parking/solar fixtures will far exceed the 35-foot height limit.
 (Exhibit 3.)
-In fact, the plans do not appear to depict a realistic height for double stacked parking facilities, and in fact, the structures will exceed the height limit.
+In fact, the plans do not appear to depict a realistic height for double stacked parking facilities, and in fact, these permanent building structures will exceed the height limit.
 These realities are suggested by the limited documents released by LADOT.
-The failure to disclose the true construction plans for the East Site Public Parking Garage to guarantee conformity to height limits was and is a failure to proceed in accordance with law.
+The failure to disclose the true construction plans for the East Site Public Parking Garage means the City previously, and now this Commission has no evidence to support any findings the building plans will be within the 35-foot height limit.